Table of Contents

 Batch Cooking and Storage

-• Cook in Smaller Batches – Prepare smaller portions that you can eat within 3 to 4 days.
+- Cook in Smaller Batches – Prepare smaller portions you can eat within 3 to 4 days.

 Reheating Safely

-• Avoid reheating more than once.
-Repeated reheating can lead to bacterial growth.
+- Avoid reheating more than once.
+Repetitive reheating could lead to the growth of bacilli.

 Health Risks of Eating Beans After 7 Days in the Fridge – What Can Happen?